muxinc/nextjs-video-ai-workflows/README.md

 | **2.
 Workflows**  | Run durably via Vercel Workflows | `translateCaptions`, `translateAudio` — retries, progress tracking |
 | **3.
 Connectors** | Compose with external tools      | Clip creation with Remotion — multi-step pipelines                 |

+## Resumable workflows (try it)

+This project showcases **resumable, durable workflows out of the box**:

+- Start a workflow (captions, dubbing, or summary).
+- Refresh the page, or navigate away and back.
+- You should see the workflow **still running asynchronously**, with status rehydrated from browser `localStorage`.

 ## Quick Start

 ```bash